AaronAlonsoM/Search-for-SMBH-Systems/README.md

 - Time series analysis to identify the relevant components using a new approach.
 - First implementation of Fast Template Periodogram (FTP) <a href="#ref1">[2]</a> for blazar periodicity detection, using the most promising expermental data to confirm the new possible detections.
-- Periodicity detection using a Machine Learning model trained with simulated LCs, obtaining an improvement of 11% with respect the most recent results on periodicity detection against noise and a great reduction in computational work.
+- Periodicity detection using a Machine Learning model trained with simulated light curves (LCs), obtaining an improvement of 11% with respect the most recent results on periodicity detection against noise and a great reduction in computational work.

 An applied example of the method and the model is presented as a notebook.